 - Encryption: enabling this ensures that all objects are encrypted when stored within the bucket.

-- Private Only: we have set it so this bucket can't be accessed by anyone from the public.
+- Private Only: we have set it so no one from the public can access this bucket.

-The third and final section of this template we are going to define is the Outputs.
+The third and final section of this template we will define is the Outputs.

 Outputs: S3Bucket: Description: Bucket Created using this template.
 Value: !Ref S3Bucket

-This last section of the template will return us the name of the S3 Bucket that is created.
-With the output section, we can use this to help us pass information to other automation tasks or for reference.
+This last section of the template will return to us the name of the S3 Bucket that is created.
+We can use the output section to help us pass information to other automation tasks or for reference.

 Deploy the template

-Now that you have written the template it is now time to deploy it and create the resource.
+Now that you have written the template, it is time to deploy it and create the resource.

-You can deploy the template in a number of ways, the first way is through the AWS portal.
+You can deploy the template in several ways: through the AWS portal.
 Or you can deploy the template using the AWS CLI tool.

-In this example we are going to deploy the template through the portal.
+In this example, we will deploy the template through the portal.

 Head on over to the AWS management console - https://aws.amazon.com/console/